What is Hoffman Construction Company’s brief history?

 What is the Hoffman Founding Story?

-- Early focus on residential, industrial, and public buildings.
+- Early focus on commercial and institutional work

 What Drove the Early Growth of Hoffman?